 After 10 minutes of walking the trail delivered us to the base of the waterfall itself.
 The long, thin, straight waterfall lived up to its name.
 A rocky perch provides a good diving point into the deep pool below the falls and a natural smooth rock slide connects the upper pool with a calmer swimming hole below.

-After a cool dip in the crystal clear water we went into the village of Miguel Hidalgo for lunch at a community tourism project that includes six surprisingly well-appointed rooms (electricity, private bathrooms) and a basic outdoor kitchen that turned out a fabulous meal which included bean soup spiked with fennel, terrific hand made tortillas and succulent chicken cooked in banana leaves.
+After a cool dip in the crystal clear water we went into the village of Miguel Hidalgo for lunch at a community tourism project that includes six surprisingly well-appointed rooms (electricity, private bathrooms) and a basic outdoor kitchen that turned out a fabulous meal which included bean soup spiked with fennel, terrific hand made tortillas, and succulent chicken cooked in banana leaves.
 Fully fed, we hit the trail (briefly) again, this time to check out Apompal crater lake.

 Even more impressive than the lake, which locals claim rarely changes its water level, is the amazingly well-constructed and well-placed bird watching tower nearby.
 We climbed the stairs (no swaying!) and immediately spotted toucans.

 In the village of Benito Juarez another eco-tourism project, the lakeside Cabinas y Cascadas Encantada, was the starting point of a well-made trail past five waterfalls (about 1.5 hours for the loop).
-The view of Lake Catemaco from the open air restaurant was only topped by the view from most of the cabins further up the hillside (150 pesos per person all with private cold water bathroom).
+The view of Lake Catemaco from the open air restaurant was only topped by the view from most of the cabins further up the hillside (150 pesos/US$8 per person all with private cold water bathrooms).
 The best room in the house is #9 which has corner windows and a particularly good vantage point on the lake.

 Island of the (creepy) macaques in Lake Catemaco